MKastek/GCP-ACE-exam/exam-notes.md

 ### Sole tenant node in Compute Engine
 On a sole tenant node in Compute Engine, only VMs from the same project will run on that node.

+### Cloud Identity
+Cloud Identity provides domain verification records, which are added to DNS settings for the domain.

+### Shielded VM
+Shielded VMs are hardened virtual machines that use Secure Boot, virtual trusted platform module enabled Measured Boot, and integrity monitoring.